DWF Group

 The firm started as a four-office practice in North West England and has now grown globally through a series of international mergers.
-It currently has around 3,100 staff and is the 19th-largest law firm in the UK measured by revenues.
-It advises national and multinational corporations, financial institutions and governments.
+It currently has around 4,886 staff and is the 17th-largest law firm in the UK measured by revenue, and the largest one not headquartered in London.
+It advises national and multinational corporate, financial and public sector clients.